 >Then we have to enter the details of cash value and dates.

-Shortcut of using the XIRR Formula
+The shortcut of using the XIRR Formula

 Click on the cell where you want the result value then put the formula as below mention